 Partners: Al-Sabeen Hospital for Maternity and Children & Al-Thawra General Modern Teaching Hospital, Sana’a, Yemen, and Liverpool School of Tropical Medicine, UK

+Conflict has devastating effects on health systems, both directly through attacks and indirectly through insecurity, economic instability, and displacement.
 Yemen’s ongoing war has devastated the country’s health system, with only 51% of health facilities classified as fully functional, 19.7 million people lacking access to adequate healthcare, and only 10 health workers available per 10,000 people in the country.
-This situation has been exacerbated by the COVID-19 pandemic, outbreaks of cholera, diphtheria and dengue fever, plus external funding cuts and the closure of borders.
+This situation has been exacerbated by widespread poverty, disease outbreaks (cholera, diphtheria, COVID-19 and dengue fever), and severe shortages of medical supplies, external funding cuts and the closure of borders and aid programmes, hindering the flow of humanitarian assistance.

 Image: Starvation in Yemen by Felton Davis via Flickr [opens new tab]